Past Progressive in Spanish: What It Is, How and When to Use It and More

 Use the Spanish past progressive tense when you want to talk about what was happening in the past.

-If you are thinking that these sentences sound a little weird, as if something were missing from them, I confess I agree with you.
+If you’re thinking that these sentences sound a little weird, as if something were missing from them, I agree with you.

-It is common to find these kinds of examples when learning the past progressive, but for a Spanish native speaker (and even for speakers of English) something does not look right.
+It’s common to find these kinds of examples when learning the past progressive, but for a Spanish native speaker (and even for speakers of English), something isn’t quite right.